gizero/scm-course-ff3d/slides.md

 --->

-## Rebasing
+# Rebasing

-Reapplying a diverging branch onto another
++ reapplying a diverging branch onto another
++ after rebasing, a merge of master with "experiment" will fast-forward master
++ use when explicit merge commits are not desirable
++ has drawbacks (rewrites history)

+--->

+# Rebasing

-    git checkout <diverging_branch>
+    git checkout experiment
     git rebase master

-After rebasing, a merge of master with diverging_branch will fast-forward master

 --->

 ## How rebase works
-1. Finds the common ancestor of the two branches (base)
+1. finds the common ancestor of the two branches (base)
-2. Gets the diff of each commit of the branch you're on, from the base
+2. gets the diff of each commit of the branch you're on, from the base
-3. Saves those diffs to temporary files
+3. saves those diffs to temporary files
-4. Resets the current branch to the same commit as the branch you are rebasing onto
+4. resets the current branch to the same commit as the branch you are rebasing onto
-5. Applies each change (diff) in turn
+5. applies each change (diff) in turn

 --->

-## Care to give an example?
+## Example
 <img src="assets/rebasing_example1.png" width="500px" />

 --->